Simpson rallies to beat Finau in Phoenix Open playoff

 Two strokes ahead with two holes left, Finau missed an 18-foot birdie try in the playoff on the par-4 18th after driving left into the church pew bunkers.

-Simpson two-putted from the fringe on the short par-4 17th and made a 17-footer from the edge of the green on the 18th.
+Simpson two-putted for birdie from the fringe on the short par-4 17th and made a 17-footer for birdie from the edge of the green on the 18th.
 Finau, after hitting a 366-yard drive and an approach to 8 feet, missed a chance to win when his birdie try slid right.

 ”Today was a lot different.
 Today played tougher,” Simpson said. ”I thought the pins were very tough, by far the toughest day of pins, course was longer, we had wind.
 We hadn’t had wind all week, so everything today was harder.”